 1 large carrot

 2 cups red lentils

 Spices: salt, pepper & turmeric

 First, lightly fry diced onions with oil until slightly golden.
 Then add 2 teaspoons of turmeric, salt and pepper.
-Here you can go ahead and add any other favorite spices you like as well.
-We like to add some ginger sometimes, and many prefer to add some garlic.
+Here you can go ahead and add any other favourite spices you like.
+For example, we like to add some ginger sometimes, and many prefer to add some garlic.
 In the next step, you want to add your diced carrots and potatoes and mix them with your onions that have become softened.
-Allow 5-10 minutes and then add your lentils and mix.
-From this point, add your tomato sauce, and 3-4 cups of water.
+Allow 5-10 minutes, and then add your lentils and mix.
+From this point, add your tomato sauce and 3-4 cups of water.
 Allow 1 hour of cooking time for the lentils to break down and turn creamy.
 The potatoes and carrots should also be soft.

 Remember, everyone’s lentil soup will taste different – that’s the beauty of it.
-If you like a sweeter taste, swap the potato for a sweet potato.
-Add your favorite spices.
-If you like a thicker soup, use less water, and add more if you’re looking for something lighter.
-This is a very easy, quick and delicious soup that is nutritious, full of protein and extremely filling!
+Swap the potato for sweet potato if you like a sweeter taste.
+Add your favourite spices.
+If you want a thicker soup, use less water, and add more if you’re looking for something lighter.
+This is a straightforward, quick and delicious soup that is nutritious, full of protein and incredibly filling!

 It’s your turn now.
-Get in touch with us and share your favorite vegetarian recipe.
+Get in touch with us and share your favourite vegetarian recipe.